-Has overall and final responsibility for Safeguarding in the company (supported by the Board) and will deal with issues or concerns in the absence of a Designated Safeguarding Officer.
+Has overall and final responsibility for Safeguarding and mental health first aid in the company (supported by the Board) and will deal with issues or concerns in the absence of a Designated Safeguarding Officer.

-2.3 Operations Director
+2.3 Managing Director

-Authorised to deal with issues or concerns, along with the CEO, in the absence of a Designated Safeguarding Officer.
+Authorised to deal with safeguarding or mental health issues or concerns, along with the CEO, in the absence of a Designated Safeguarding Officer.